PLCnext/CSharpExamples/PLCnext_CSharpExamples/13_EN_ENO/EN_ENO.md

 ## EN/ENO in FunctionBlocks

 To use EN/ENO with FunctionBlocks in C#, the developer has to implement the behavior.
+The developers FB code must check the incomming EN and set ENO accodingly, as well as all outputs to default values (excluding arrays and structs).
 To fullfill the standard, the following rules have to be considered.

 - **EN** has to be the first defined input and be in capital letters